riaz-khan-16/Marriage_app_version_2/README.md

 # Marriage Partner Finding Application (Django)

 ## Short Description
-After diving into Python I thought it would be better to learn Django for the Integration of Machine Learning Solutions.
-So, I learned about Django’s MVT workflow,  REST Framework,  Database Designing, and Session management and took hands-on experiences by making a funny application ‘ Marriage Partner Finder App’.
-The features are a Login and Registration system for the person who wants to marry, propose to the desired person, Check a lot of profiles, and know more about a person.
-Django, SQLite, and Bootstrap are used as development tools.
+This application will help a person to get their desired person for marriage easily.
+A  person can search the types of person he or she likes and view the details of the person.
+If he likes any person he can propose to that person by using this app.
+On the other hand, he can create his own  profile in the portal so that if any person likes his profile that person can propose or contact him.
 ## Goal:
 The goal of this project is to help general people for their marriage partner finding.
-A person who is not able to tell his parents about his marriage or he has no ability to find a partner directly this app is for him/her.
+A person who is not able to tell his parents about his marriage or has no ability to find a partner directly this app is for him/her.
 Finding a partner for marriage is not easy today.
 People haven't enough time to explore the whole country and find the desirable person in the traditional way.
 This is a waste of time.
 To overcome the problem this application comes up.
 Using this app anyone can: